axibase/atsd/rule-engine/functions-script.md

 ## Overview

-These functions execute a `bash` or Python script located in the `/opt/atsd/atsd/conf/script` directory and returns the script `stdout` and `stderr` output.
+The script functions execute a named `bash` or Python script located in the `/opt/atsd/atsd/conf/script` directory and return the script `stdout` and `stderr` output.

-Accepts an array of arguments which can include window [placeholders](placeholders.md) such as `entity` or `tags`.

-The script must be located in the `/opt/atsd/atsd/conf/script` directory.

 ## Common Use Cases